kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### for Web Service

 The `materialstore` library can be used by a [Apache HttpClient](https://hc.apache.org/httpcomponents-client-5.1.x/)-based Web Service testing in Java.
-Using Katalong Studio's [sendRequest](https://docs.katalon.com/katalon-studio/docs/ws-send-request.html) keyword, you can get a response.
+Using Katalon Studio's [sendRequest](https://docs.katalon.com/katalon-studio/docs/ws-send-request.html) keyword, you can get a response.
 Then your script extract the response body (JSON, XML) and save them into the `store`.

 ## Conclusion